OleVik/grav-plugin-presentation/README.md

 ### Embedding

-A Presentation-shortcode is available for embedding a presentation in another Page; `[presentation="./route/to/presentation"]`.
+A Presentation-shortcode is available for embedding a presentation in another Page; `[presentation src="./route/to/presentation"]`.
 This creates an iFrame with the presentation in it.

 ## Contributing